Setting up a GoldenGate DDL replication and verifying the changes

 - Source and target databases with the

-sample schema. - DDL replication initial setup as explained in the previous recipe, Performing an initial setup required for GoldenGate DDL replication.
+SCOTTsample schema. - DDL replication initial setup as explained in the previous recipe, Performing an initial setup required for GoldenGate DDL replication.

 Following are the steps to configure DDL synchronization between the source and target environments.